+We promote an open and transparent culture in which all concerns about all adults working in or on behalf of Sharples Primary School (including supply teachers, volunteers, and contractors) are dealt with promptly and appropriately.
 The term 'low-level' concern does not mean that it is insignificant.
 A low-level concern is any concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' - that an adult working in or on behalf of the school or college may have acted in a way that is inconsistent with the staff code of conduct, including inappropriate conduct outside of work and does not meet the harm threshold or is otherwise not serious enough to consider a referral to the LADO.

-Low level concerns will be reported to the headteacher who will record the concern.
+Low level concerns will be reported to the Headteacher/DSL who will record the concern.
 The Headteacher will always be made aware and make the final decision on how to respond.
-Consultation will be made with the LADO if it is unclear if it is a low level concern or the concern meets the harm threshold.
-Any repeated concerns or allegations which do not meet the harm threshold which have all be found to be false, unfounded, unsubstantiated or malicious will not be included in any reference.
+Consultation will be made with the LADO if it is unclear if it is a low-level concern or the concern meets the harm threshold.
+Any repeated concerns or allegations which do not meet the harm threshold which have all be found to be false, unfounded, unsubstantiated, or malicious will not be included in any reference.
 Substantiated safeguarding allegations that meet the harm threshold will be included in references.
 See Part Four, section two of KCSiE.